andersosthus/andersosthus.github.io/_posts/2016-10-07-service-fabric-packager.markdown

 # Conclusion

 For us this is the perfect packaging solution.
 We've been using it for about a month both for local onebox, and also for our staging/prod clusters.
-It has probably create up towards 200 packages already.
+It has probably created up towards 200 packages already.
 I don't have to think about what should be deployed or not.
 It's handled for me.
 Also, whenever we refresh our SSL certs (about every 10 weeks), after deploying the certs to our VMSS, i only need to change the config file and start a build on the current commit.
 Then only the manifests will be packaged, and I can start the upgrade to make sure our services are using the new certs.

 ## Next steps